stelzinga/MF/Management_Framework.md

 6. Define some form of *Remediation*;
 7. Keep a *Written Trail* of 1-6 and use it to *Report* and track Remediation.

-The Control's Purpose, is fundamental: Ii sets out what a Control aims to achieve and why that is relevant.
-Particularly for Staff (or other Stakeholders) who are not privy to all details of Operations a Purpose helps setting the stage for understanding steps 2 to 6 and, more generally, facilitates the performance of Controls without needing to acquire all background knowledge.
+The Control's Purpose, is fundamental: it sets out what a Control aims to achieve and why that is relevant.
+Particularly for Staff (or other Stakeholders) who are not privy to all details of Operations a Purpose helps setting the stage for understanding steps 2-6 and, more generally, facilitates the performance of Controls without needing to acquire all background knowledge.
 This is particularly important for Checks, see below.

 The Benchmark establishes *expected* Results from the Objectives.
 Most often, the Benchmark is established in Planning at the same time as the Objectives.